KislyjKisel/agda-ffi-hs/README.md

 * Glue code for stdlib (and mb smth else) is planned.
 * Not sure about handling type families (opt: postulate as type + postulate \\== for concrete args).
 * Record fields are often not exported properly.
+* Agda's builtin Nat and String are (opaque here) and Text, which is cumbersome to use with Hs libs using Ints and Strings.
+Literal overloading should help.
+* Many definitions could be defined in Agda for better typing (?).
+Most of the time only types are transparent currently.

 ## Structure